krishnakalakkad/C-bmp-mixer/README.md

 ## Project Learnings

+NOTE: Expand on what this understanding enables you to do.

-While it is true that the BMP format is pretty obselete in a time where JPG, PNG, and TIFF files reign superior, I definitely improved my ability to visualize data structures that seem daunting and unfamiliar at first.
+I improved my ability to visualize data structures that seem....
 In general, I feel that I improved my ability to visualize how different functions like `fread()` scan information into data structures malloced on the heap.

 ## How to use this program